danilovl/select-autocompleter-bundle/README.md

       auto: true
 ```

-Or you can choose a specific script if, for example, you already have some scripts available on the page.
+You can also choose a specific script if, for example, you already have some scripts available on the page.

 ```yaml
 # config/config.yaml